valhuber/ApiLogicServer/README.md

 The [default Northwind project](../../wiki/Sample-Database) pre-creates logic, which is working with both the API and the web app.

 Issues:
-* Flask AppBuilder Admin creation is not working, and under investigation.
+* Flask AppBuilder Admin creation is not working, and is under investigation.
+These appear to be related to n:m relationships (tables consisting of exactly 2 foreign keys).

 We tracking [issues in git](https://github.com/valhuber/ApiLogicServer/issues).